WHOLEGRAINS: good source of fibre, protein, chromium, and B vitamins.

-Green leafy vegetables or salad vegetables – good source of magnesium, vitamin C, folate and beta carotene (the darker the vegetable the more beta carotene it contains).
-Some vegetables are diuretic – excellent for water retention.
+Green leafy vegetables or salad vegetables are a good source of magnesium, vitamin C, folate and beta carotene (the darker the plant, the more beta carotene it contains).
+Some herbs are diuretic – excellent for water retention.

-Brassicas or cruciferous vegetables – good source of beta carotene, vitamin C, folic acid, potassium and fibre.
-Also contain anti-carcinogenic indoles, which have been shown to be protective against breast cancer via their effect on oestrogen metabolism.
-Caution: if you have thyroid problems eat only modest amounts of cabbage, broccoli, kale, cauliflower, Brussels sprouts and kohlrabi.
+Brassicas or cruciferous vegetables are a good source of beta carotene, vitamin C, folic acid, potassium and fibre.
+Also contain anti-carcinogenic indoles, which are protective against breast cancer via their effect on oestrogen metabolism.

 Onions, Leeks and Garlic – contain compounds that are natural antibiotics and very cleansing due to their sulphur compounds.
 Traditional remedies for colds, bronchitis, arthritis and gout.

-Citrus Fruits – oranges, grapefruit, clementines, satsumas, limes and lemons – exceptionally rich source of vitamin C, beta carotene, potassium, flavonoids, and soluble and insoluble fibre.
-Caution: If you suffer from eczema, dermatitis, psoriasis, arthritis or IBS, you should avoid citrus fruits.
+Citrus Fruits – Oranges, grapefruit, clementines, satsumas, limes and lemons – a vibrant source of vitamin C, and soluble and insoluble fibre.

-Berry Fruits – rich source of vitamin C, soluble fibre and antioxidant phytochemicals (proanchocyanidins).
+Berry Fruits are a rich source of vitamin C, soluble fibre and antioxidants phytochemicals (proanthocyanidins).

-Apples, bananas, and pears – rich source of vitamin C and soluble fibre.
-Bananas are also a good
+Apples, bananas, and pears are a rich source of vitamin C and soluble fibre.
+Bananas are also a good source of potassium.

-Grapes – rich source of cancer-protective compounds such as flavones, anthocyanins, etc. Grapes are uniquely nourishing and cleansing (particularly a 2-day black grape juice mono fast).
+Grapes are a rich source of cancer-protective compounds such as flavones, anthocyanins, etc. Grapes are uniquely nourishing and cleansing (particularly a 2-day black grape juice mono fast).

-Papayas – excellent source of vitamin C and beta carotene, help to regulate bowel function and when eaten with seeds, help to reduce intestinal parasites such as worms.
+Papayas are an excellent source of vitamin C and beta carotene, help to regulate bowel function and when eaten with seeds.
+Help to reduce intestinal parasites such as worms.
 Intestinal tonic.

-Dried fruits – rich source of iron, antioxidants and fibre (laxative effect).
+Dried fruits are a rich source of iron, antioxidants and fibre (laxative effect).
 Contain concentrated sugar, can give rise to dental caries.
 Caution: Avoid if suffering from candida or blood sugar problems.

 magnesium, zinc, selenium and manganese.
-Almonds are a particularly rich source of calcium and leatril (B17) – a potent anti-cancer agent.
-Brazil nuts are rich in selenium, Walnuts contain essential oil, Pumpkin seeds are good source of zinc and Linseeds (soaked overnight) have laxative effects (constipation).
+Almonds are a particularly rich source of calcium and laetrile (B17) – a potent anti-cancer agent.
+Brazil nuts are rich in selenium; Walnuts contain essential oil, Pumpkin seeds are a good source of zinc and Linseeds (soaked overnight) have laxative effects (constipation).

-Eggs contain lecithin, vital brain food for memory and concentration.
-Eggs should be eaten poached or boiled – not fried.
-Eggs are quite a common cause of allergy, particularly asthma, and should not be introduced before 12 months in to a child’s diet.
-Pregnant women, infants, children and the elderly should eat hard boiled eggs only to avoid Salmonella poisoning.
+Eggs are quite a common cause of the allergy, particularly asthma, and we should not introduce them into a child’s diet before 12 months.
+Pregnant women, infants, children and the elderly should eat hard-boiled eggs only to avoid Salmonella poisoning.
 Buy organic eggs only – battery eggs are less nutritious and contain antibiotic and hormonal residues from chicken feeds.